Dumnorix

 Dumnorix (spelled Dubnoreix on coins) was a chieftain of the Aedui, a Celtic tribe in Gaul in the 1st century B.C.
 He was the younger brother of Divitiacus, the Aedui druid and statesman.

 The Aedui were allies of Rome, but Dumnorix was a leader of the tribe’s anti-Roman faction, who “...thought it better to be dominated by their fellow Gauls... rather than the Romans.”
+His brother Diviciacus supported the Aedui's pre-existing alliance with Rome, was a leader of the pro-Roman faction, and would ultimately aid Julius Caesar in his conquest of Gaul.
+Dumnorix secretly worked to undermine Caesar’s and Diviciacus’ efforts in Gaul.
+Both brothers appear in Caesar’s Commentaries on the Gallic War.